F0RTHSP4CE/refinance/README.md

 > token — [jwt](http://jwt.io) with entity id & timestamp inside. basically it's a server-signed & verifiable json, base64'd.

 ## run
+you need to put configure secrets into file `secrets.env`. see `secrets.env.example` as a reference.

 ```console
 docker compose up
 ```